 Even though now cooking comes with ease and making a meal out of whatever happens to be in the house when I’m tired is a forte, I still find myself pulling these tried-and-true workhorses out from time to time, and each time, I smile to myself thinking of those two young people, crazy in love, living in their crappy condo and just not caring because they were together.

 I tend to make something to go with it that’s fresh, whether it’s a side dish, salad, or garlic bread, etc. This time I decided to do a different type of stuffed mushrooms than I’ve done before.
-I really love mushrooms in general, but stuffed mushrooms are a side dish or appetizer that I can always get behind.
+I really love mushrooms in general, but stuffed mushrooms I can always get behind.

-I bought the family-sized Chicken Florentine & Farfalle (one of our favorites) at Kroger, where the “Meals for Two” Bertolli Frozen Meals will be their lowest price all year during the month of February.
+I bought the family-sized Chicken Florentine & Farfalle (one of our favorites) at Kroger.
+The “Meals for Two” Bertolli Frozen Meals will be their lowest price all year during the month of February.

 If you like these Sausage Stuffed Mushrooms, check these out: